MaksimDzhangirov/backendBankExample/docs/part59-eng.md

 just for testing, its address is `simplebanktest@gmail.com`.
 So I'm gonna copy and paste it to our `app.env` file.
 Now comes the most important value: `EMAIL_SENDER_PASSWORD`.
-Should we use the real password of the simple bank test account here?
+Should we use the real password of the `simplebanktest` account here?
 No. Even if you try to use the real password here, Gmail won't allow you to authenticate with it.
-For programmatic access, we will have to generate an app password, which I think is better because we can easily manage it, and revoke access if necessary.
+For programmatic access, we will have to generate an app password, which I think, is better because we can easily manage it, and revoke access if necessary.
 First, we have to open the "Manage your Google Account" page.
 And open the "Security" tab on the left.